 You can add users to your list of favorites or create custom labels to track influencers.
 Your team can also create internal notes to keep everyone on the same page about potential partners.

 8 Ways to Make Money on Instagram

 After optimizing your profile and strategy, you’ll have an easier time generating value via Instagram.
 Now you can learn how to monetize Instagram accounts and choose the best option(s) for your brand or client.

 Does your brand sell products direct to consumer (DTC)?
 Do you have an e-commerce store?
 You have a couple options for selling products on Instagram:

-- Try Instagram Shopping: This option is best if you have an e-commerce website where you can direct customers.
-First, set up your shop by adding product descriptions and images on Instagram.
-Then create collections to highlight themes or trends, and tag products in posts to encourage discovery.
+- Try Instagram Shopping: You can create collections to highlight themes or trends, and tag products in posts to encourage discovery.
 To make purchases, Instagram users can click through to your website.
 (BTW, you can even tag products in your posts and Reels when publishing your IG content with Agorapulse.)

 - Close sales via DMs: This option works better if you don’t have an e-commerce website.
 Simply ask followers to DM you to make a purchase.
 Then you can make sales and accept payments right in your DMs, where you can start making money instantly.

 2. Teach Followers How to Do Something

 Do you make stunning salads or bake creative cakes?
 Perhaps you know how to style outfits for any occasion or turn heads with cutting-edge makeup.
 No matter your niche, your audience follows your Instagram account because they admire what you do.
 Why not show them how it’s done?